HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/pattern-matching.md

 1. Otherwise find someone named Jose who is 42
 1. Otherwise, log the name

-As you may notice we use acapture variables,
+As you may notice we use capture variables,

 ```haxe
 var person = { name: "Mark", age: 33 };